shurik179/yozh/docs/assembly/parts.rst

   services <https://www.pololu.com/product/749>`__ to cut the blade for you.

 * Mounting hardware:

   * Four 22mm M2.5 female brass standoffs and 8 M2.5 screws (8mm length), for mounting
     the top plate
   * Two 15mm M3 brass female standoffs and two M3 screws, for attaching the reflectance sensor board
   * Two 6mm M3 M-F standoffs.
-Note: it is required that the thread length be at least 6mm, which is somewhat unusual.
+Note: it is required that the male thread length be at least 6mm, which is somewhat unusual.

 Tools